Shulamite

+A Shulamite (or Shulammite; שׁוּלַמִּית, Σουλαμῖτις, Sūlamītis) is the woman in Hebrew Bible, a lover of King Solomon, mentioned by this appellation twice in the "Song of Songs".

 Background

 She is most likely called the Shulammite because she came from an unidentified place called Shulem.
-Many scholars consider Shulammite to be synonymous with Shunammite (“person from Shunem”).
+Many scholars consider Shulammite to be synonymous with Shunammite ("person from Shunem").
 Shunem was a village in the territory of Issachar, north of Jezreel and south of Mount Gilboa.
 Other scholars link Shulem with Salem, believing Solomon's bride was from Jerusalem.
-Still others believe that the title Shulammite (“peaceful”) is simply the bride's married name, being the feminine form of Solomon (“peaceful”) and only used after her marriage to the king.
+Still others believe that the title Shulammite ("peaceful") is simply the bride's married name, being the feminine form of Solomon ("peaceful") and only used after her marriage to the king.

 Solomon uses passionate language to describe his bride and their love (Song 4:1–15).
 Solomon clearly loved the Shulammite—and he admired her character as well as her beauty (Song 6:9).
 Everything about the Song of Solomon portrays the fact that this bride and groom were passionately in love and that there was mutual respect and friendship, as well (Song 8:6–7).